The music box operad: Random generation of musical phrases from patterns: Operad structures

 \subsubsection{Decomposing multi-patterns}

-Instead of using the operads $\OperadMP^D_m$ to build multi-patterns, we can use this structure in the opposite way to decompose them.
-More precisely, given a multi-pattern $\MPat$, we can search for decompositions of $\MPat$ in an operad $\OperadMP^D_m$ where $m := \Multiplicity(\MPat)$.
-A decomposition can be encoded as a planar rooted tree where internal nodes are decorated by elements of $\OperadMP^D_m$ (see Section~\ref{subsubsec:abstract_operators}).
-Such a decomposition is \Def{maximal} w.r.t.\ a minimal generating set $\GeneratingSet$ of $\OperadMP^D_m$ if the multi-patterns intervening in the decomposition are elements of~$\GeneratingSet$. \medbreak
+Instead of using the operads $\OperadMP^D_m$ to build multi-patterns, we can use these structures in the opposite way to decompose multi-patterns into smaller pieces.
+Indeed, an operad structure allows us to factorize its elements by means of treelike structures (see Section~\ref{subsubsec:abstract_operators}).
+More precisely, given a graded subset $S$ of $\OperadMP^D_m$ and $\MPat \in \OperadMP^D_m$, an \Def{$S$-decomposition} of $\MPat$ is a planar rooted tree $\TreeT$ having all internal nodes decorated by elements of $S$ and such that the evaluation (as a syntax tree) of $\TreeT$ is $\MPat$.

 For instance, the pattern $\Pat := \Rest 1 \bar{1} \bar{1} 2 \Rest 1 \Rest$ decomposes in $\OperadMP^\Z_1 = \OperadP^\Z$ as the tree